tharun-tej-reddy/xkernal/README.md

-#basic website with login page,register page  and a dashboard you need a server to run them
+basic website with login page,register page  and a dashboard you need a server to run them
+# if youre unable to view this website i have another website link which i have hosted which is an example of it with basic styling"http://localhost/collegewebsite/loginpage.php"